arjungandhi/money/design_doc.md

         - user can review and adjust categories as needed
         - `money transactions categorize modify <transaction-id> <category-name>`: manually set or change the category of a specific transaction
         - `money transactions categorize clear <transaction-id>`: clear the category of a specific transaction (set to uncategorized)
+        - `money transactions categorize transfer <transaction-id>`: mark transaction as a transfer (excludes from income/expense calculations)
+- `money transactions category`: manage transaction categories
+  - `money transactions category list`: show all existing categories
+  - `money transactions category add <name>`: add a new category
+  - `money transactions category remove <name>`: remove a category (only if not used by any transactions)
+  - `money transactions category seed`: populate database with common default categories

 # Tech Stack
 1. language: Go